akkarachaiwangcharoensap/cmpt-1105-finding-the-average-number-of-5-inputs/README.md

-# Cmpt 1105 | Finding The Average Number of 5 Inputs
+# CMPT 1105 | Finding The Average Number of 5 Inputs

 While loop
 ```python